prof-tallman/csc228/understanding_fear/psychology_thank_you.md

 ## Part 1: Three Reflection Statements ##

-After the guest speaker’s visit, submit **three specific statements** about the presentation or Q&A.

-Each statement should be written in a complete sentence.
+After the guest speaker's visit, submit three reflections about the presentation or the Q&A. Each statement should be written as a complete thought.
+Quality is important; length not so much.
 Your statements may include:

 - Something you learned
 - Something you found interesting